ashish-gehani/acm-rep-2025/content/registration/index.md

 ## Students
 Student fees are applicable only to full-time students.
 Students must be able to provide a proof of their student status (student ID card or certificate).

-## Substitution
-If you are unable to attend the conference, you can request the transfer of your registration to another participant by notifying the conference secretariat before the conference.

 # Cancellation Policy

 If a registrant is unable to attend an event for any reason they may substitute, by arrangement with the conference organizers, someone else from the same institute/organization.